SageGram/jekyll-now/_posts/2014-3-3-Hello-World.md

 ### Select Gmail Account

-The Gmail account you choose is the drive you will use to create your google sheet doc.
-Once you select the account you will use and given Zapier access to your emails you will need to click the test button to make sure your email is working with Zapier.
+ Once you select Your preffered Gmail Account and given Zapier access to your emails, you will need to click the test button to make sure your email is working with Zapier.
 Now that you see Success!
-You can press Continue.
+You can click the Continue button.

+ Note: Later on make sure you choose the Google Drive account associated with the same Gmail Account you just chose.

-### Set Up Gmail
+### Set Up Gmail Email

-Select: Inbox (from the drop down error)
+Select: Inbox

+By clicking on drop the down arrow on the right hand side of the box that has a sub-header that says "Label/Mailbox".

 ### “Test Gmail

-In order for the test to be succesful, you must have a new email in your inbox.  if you don’t you can always send yourself an email.
+In order for the test to be succesful, you must have a new email in your inbox.
+Ff you don’t you can always send yourself an email.
 Example: Joe85@gmail.com to Joe85@gmail.com

 ## Action Setup